Marriage to a Romanian Citizen

 Calling Romania from Canada

-To make a direct call to Romania from Canada, you need to follow the international dialing format given below.
-The dialing format is the same when calling Romania mobile or land line from Canada.
+To make a direct call to Romania from Canada, you need to follow the international dialling format given below.
+The dialling format is the same when calling Romania mobile or land line from Canada.

 011 - 40 - Area Code - local number